makersacademy/acebook-rails-template/README.md

 ## Install Instructions

-Fork and clone this repository.
+Fork and clone this repository.<br>
 Install the following in command line:
 ```bash
 > bundle install